nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 - SHALL have previously found the appointment id using [Retrieve a patient's appointments](https://nhsconnect.github.io/gpconnect/appointments_use_case_retrieve_a_patients_appointments.html).

 ## API Usage ##

+The Consumer System SHALL only use the amend appointment capability to amend future appointments where appointment start dateTime is after the current date and time.
+If the appointment start date is in the past the provider SHALL return an error.

 ### Request Operation ###